SeedSigner/seedsigner/docs/legacy_hardware.md

 **Warning: Some of the GPIO pins on contain 5 volt output.
 Raspberry Pi GPIO pins are NOT 5V tolerant, meaning that if you accidentally connect a 5V supply pin to a GPIO input pin, you risk permanent damage.**

 ## Software Changes
-The Seedsigner software will automatically detect which hardware revision you are using and if the older hardware is detected, will remap the software to match the above modifications to the Waveshare hat.
+The LumenSigner software will automatically detect which hardware revision you are using and if the older hardware is detected, will remap the software to match the above modifications to the Waveshare hat.

-If you are using a pre-built Seedsigner image that hasn't yet has this incorporated, you can simply take the file "buttons.py" (/src/seedsigner/hardware/ int his repository) and overwrite same file on your Seedsigner SD card.
+If you are using a pre-built LumenSigner image that hasn't yet has this incorporated, you can simply take the file "buttons.py" (/src/lumensigner/hardware/ in this repository) and overwrite same file on your LumenSigner SD card.
 (The easiest way to do this is to copy it on to the /boot/ partitition of the SD card then copy it over via the command line while connected to your Pi via monitor+keyboard) O